proveuswrong/webapp-tp/CONTRIBUTING.md

 2. Clone your forked repository to your local machine.
 3. Install the required dependencies by running `yarn`.
 4. Start the development server by running `yarn start`.
-5. Create a new branch for your changes, following the GitHub Flow.
+5. Create a new branch for your changes, following the [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow).

-## Organization Guideline
+## Codebase Organization

 ### Styling